 Best for: Small businesses wanting reliable, honestly-priced UK hosting with proper support and no compromises on features.

 SiteGround has built an excellent reputation, particularly in the WordPress community.
-Their platform is well-optimised, their support is knowledgeable, and they have UK data centre options.
-There’s just one significant catch.
+The platform is well-optimised, support is knowledgeable, and there are UK data centre options.
+There is one significant catch.

 Pricing